-Advanced Polymers – much like its reference main category Advanced Materials – are intended by 3dpbm Research as all polymers (photopolymer, thermoplastics and thermosets) that display unique and advanced characteristics.
-The most typical advanced polymers used in 3D printing are PAEK family thermopolymers, available both as filaments and pellets for material extrusion technologies and as powders for PBF processes.
+Advanced Polymers – like the reference category of Advanced Materials – are intended by VoxelMatters Research as all polymers (photopolymer, thermoplastics and thermosets) that display unique and advanced characteristics.
+Typically advanced polymers used in 3D printing are PAEK family thermopolymers, available both as filaments and pellets for material extrusion technologies and as powders for PBF processes.
 These are materials that display unique characteristics in terms of strength as well as high-temperature and chemical resistance, making them suitable for metal replacement activities.

 There are many producers and compounders of modified PEEK polymers in the world: companies and products include Lehmann & Voss (LUVOCOM), Victrex, SABIC, Solvay (KetaSpire) and Evonik (VESTAKEEP).
 Most of these companies also have made investments and hold significant stakes in the additive manufacturing industry.